amirjon-1/ai201-project1-unofficial-guide-starter-v2026/criteria.md

 **Why this target: My chunking has overlap, so most cuts should land clean.
 Some source docs have weird formatting, so I'm not expecting 5/5.**
+**Revised:** At least 18 of 20 randomly sampled chunks (out of 192) read as a complete thought, no cut-off sentences at either end.
+**Why:** The original only checked 5 chunks out of 192 — too small a sample to trust.
+A larger sample is harder to pass by luck and actually reflects the whole corpus.

 ---